hunza mountains.jpg Pakistan travel and tours

 the nights of the eleventh and twelfth days there.

-He stones the three Jamrah in the afternoon of both the eleventh and
+He stones the three Jamrah in the afternoon of both the

 twelfth days.
 He starts with the first Jamrah, which is furthest from